Fred Rexer: Early life and military career

-Rexer died August 27, 2021, in Texas.
-His obituary cited the following military service: 38 months in Vietnam from 1965 to 1968, including two tours with the 5th Special Forces Group (Airborne), as well as a tour with the 120th Assault Helicopter Company (AHC), "Razorbacks."
-His awards included the Silver Star, Distinguished Flying Cross, Bronze Star with Valor and oak leaf cluster, 21 Air Medals, and 6 Purple Hearts.
+In 1965, dropped out of college in order to enlist in the United States Army in Vietnam.
+Serving a total of 38 months, he served two tours with the 5th Special Forces Group, and one tour with the 120th Assault Helicopter Company "Razorbacks" as a door gunner.
+His military commendations included the Silver Star, Distinguished Flying Cross, Bronze Star with Valor and oak leaf cluster, 21 Air Medals, and six Purple Hearts.